Tutor: Trevor Watkis

 “British pianist-composer of unusual warmth, touch and taste” – Evening Standard

-Jazz Piano lessons at the World Heart Beat Music Academy are excellent for all abilities -the beginner all the way through to the advanced jazz piano students.
-They are also perfect for the classical student wanting to expand their knowledge of jazz but also for vocalist or other instrumentalist wanting to improve on the piano skills.
+Jazz Piano lessons at the World Heart Beat Music Academy are excellent for all abilities -from beginners all the way through to advanced jazz piano students.
+They are also perfect for classical students who want to expand their knowledge of jazz, and for vocalists or other instrumentalist wanting to develop piano skills.
 The piano lessons are structured around the individual needs of each student and students will gain from Trevor’s enormous wealth of experience and knowledge of jazz music.